Shareholders' agreement: joint venture through company

 - Money back guarantee

-A shareholders’ agreement is an essential document for "partners" in a joint venture that will be structured through a company, particularly if contributions of time and money are not in equal proportions.
+A shareholder agreement is an essential document for partners in a JV, more so if contributions of time, expertise, money, use of assets and intellectual property brought in are not in equal proportions.

 In many areas, we give you complete alternative paragraphs and explain in the notes when each will be the most suitable for you.

-- roles of directors and actions by the company or a director which require shareholders’ consent: controls and redistributes power between shareholders so that majority shareholders cannot force decisions;
+- roles of directors and actions by the company or a director which require shareholders’ consent: controls and redistributes power between the parties

-- transfers of shares and rights of pre-emption: when allowed, under what conditions and to whom;
+- transfers of shares and rights of pre-emption or first refusal: when allowed, under what conditions and to whom

 This document was written by a solicitor for Net Lawman.
 It complies with current New Zealand law.